-I am also curator of Public Digital Art Fund, a new immersive digital space on a busy intersection of Moscow City.
+I am also curator of Public Digital Art Fund, a new immersive digital space on busy streets of Moscow City.
 It continues the 6-year mission of Moscow Public Art Fund to bring new contemporary art for people in the city streets.
 We started with one main location of Cube and have expanded to 52 screen in Moscow City while collaborating for special events with additional 50 central digital screens across Moscow .